 As stated above, the Rutgers study provides PSAC multipliers based on the type of unit (e.g., detached, attached, multi-family), the size of the unit (e.g., number of bedrooms), and the value of the housing unit in 2005.
-As shown in Table 3-1 of the Rutgers Study (Appendix 1), the PSAC multipliers vary significantly based on the value of the unit.
+As shown in Table 3-1 of the Rutgers Study (Appendix 2), the PSAC multipliers vary significantly based on the value of the unit.
 Housing values in the Rutgers Study are arrayed by terciles (i.e., thirds) and are based on housing prices in 2005.
 AKRF adjusted these 2005 home values to present day values using data from the U.S. Federal Housing Finance Agency.
 Between 2005 and 2018, housing values in New York State rose approximately 24 percent.
 Therefore, the 2005 housing value of \$269,500 (i.e., the lower bound of the top tercile of 3-BR attached houses) would be approximately \$334,180 in 2019 dollars.
 With an estimated housing cost of \$375,000 to \$400,000 per unit, the Proposed Project townhouses would be well within the top tercile of townhouse values in New York State.

-Therefore, AKRF applied the top tercile (>\$269,500) multiplier for single-family attached houses with 3-bedrooms, which is 0.28 PSAC per unit.
-Using this multiplier, it is estimated that there would be 12 PSAC living in the Proposed Project (see Table 1).
+Therefore, for the 36 market-rate townhouses proposed, AKRF applied the top tercile (>\$269,500) multiplier for single-family attached houses with 3-bedrooms, which is 0.28 PSAC per unit.
+Using this multiplier, it is estimated that there would be 10.08 PSAC living in the 38 market-rate units (see Table 1).